JulietStevenson/reading-notes/README.md

 ## About Me

 My name is Juliet Stevenson and I am an Admissions Coordinator at Code Fellows.
 I am a hiking enthusiast, amature food photographer, and love a good tide-pooling session.

-I just moved to Seattle from Boston back in November to follow my dream to become part of the UX Design industry.
-Previously, I went to school in Florida where I studied the population dynamics and bioacoustics of bottlenose dolphins.
-I realized that marine science was not something that I wanted to pursue.
-During covid, I took a crash course on UX design and found it very interesting.
-I had always wanted to live in Seattle for the mountains and ocean, as well it being a big tech hub.
-So I packed my bags and moved out here last November.
-I have been lovin it ever since.
+Previously, I studied the population dynamics and bioacoustics of bottlenose dolphines, but I have always beeen interested in UX design and web development.
+So I packed my bags and moved to Seattle from Boston to follow my dream to become part of this new industry.

 View my GitHub portfolio [here](https://github.com/JulietStevenson)

 ### Growth Mindset